10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Background check includes criminal records and public records to show everything from the past 10 years.

-Technically, however, there are no states that stipulate a 10 year check.
+Technically, however, there are no states that stipulate a 10-year check.

 It sounds confusing, and it can be.
-But this comprehensive guide explains the different state laws regarding background check time frames in these 39 states, the criminal history search options available to employers and individuals, and where to go to get the level background check required.
+But this comprehensive guide explains the different state laws regarding background check time frames in these 39 states, the criminal history search options available to employers and individuals, and where to go to get the level of background check required.

-Before seeking a job, residency, adoption, or other position that requires a criminal background check in one of the 10 year background check states, applicants should know that employers cannot use past criminal convictions as the sole reason for making hiring decisions.
+Before seeking a job, residency, adoption, or other position that requires a criminal background check in one of the 10-year background check states, applicants should know that employers cannot use past criminal convictions as the sole reason for making hiring decisions.
 However, it can subconsciously influence the interview process.

-What States Go Back 10 Years On Background Checks?
+What States Go Back 10 Years on Background Checks?

 Typically, background checks can go back an unlimited number of years for those who have been convicted of specific crimes, not solely arrested or charged with a crime.
 In fact, government agencies are not limited to any time frame when performing a background check or criminal history search.